 purchased for diagnostic purposes.

-Custom-made ear plugs, which look like earmolds and are intended for sound protection, may be purchased to preserve the customer's residual hearing while performing work duties.
+Custom-made ear plugs, which look like earmolds and are made for sound protection, may be purchased to preserve the customer's residual hearing while performing work duties.

 Binaural

-Binaural aids may be purchased:
+Binaural aids may be purchased when:

-when recommended by the audiologist or hearing aid service provider; and
+recommended by the audiologist or hearing aid service provider; and

-when a documented vocational benefit exists.
+a documented vocational benefit exists.

 Hearing Accessories

 An audiologist or hearing aid dispenser may recommend certain accessories and devices that work with the hearing aids to enhance the customer's ability to hear and understand conversational speech and environmental sounds.
-An example of such devices is one that streams sounds from the telephone, television, and music player, as well as a compatible microphone, directly to the hearing aids.
-These may be purchased when the VRC determines any of the recommended accessories are vocationally relevant.
-These accessories must be vocationally necessary and not solely used for personal purposes.
+One example is a device that streams sounds from the telephone, television, and music player, as well as a compatible microphone, directly to the hearing aids.
+These may be purchased when the VR counselor determines that any of the recommended accessories are vocationally relevant, as such accessories must be vocationally necessary and not used solely for personal purposes.

 Another accessory that may be purchased is a hearing aid drying kit, which draws moisture from the hearing aids to prolong their life span.
-In the case of a drying kit, the audiologist or dispenser is not required to recommend the kit for VR staff to purchase this accessory.
+The audiologist or dispenser is not required to recommend the kit for VR staff to purchase this accessory.

 MAPS Codes for Contracted Hearing Aids, Earmolds, and Accessories